-A set of written descriptions that describe what the typical candidates performing a certain level is able to do in public assessments.
+A set of written descriptions that describe what the typical Level descriptors candidates performing a certain level is able to do in public assessments.

-Other Learning Experience - Physical Development (OLE-PD)

-An essential component that complements the examination subjects and Applied Learning under the senior secondary curriculum.
+Other Learning Experience - Physical Development (OLE-PD) An essential component that complements the examination subjects and Applied Learning under the senior secondary curriculum.
 Through OLE-PD, students will build up lifelong capacities (including interest and skills) to lead an active and healthy lifestyle.
-OLE-PD also enables students to understand and to adopt sportsmanship, five essential Chinese virtues (i.e. ethics, intellect, physical development, social skills and aesthetics) and core values (such as perseverance, respect for others, responsibility, national identity and commitment).
+OLE-PD also enables students to understand and to adopt sportsmanship, five essential Chinese virtues (i.e. ethics, intellect, physical development, social skills and aesthetics) and values and attitudes (such as perseverance, respect for others, responsibility, national identity, commitment, integrity, care for others, law-abidingness, empathy and diligence).